udinobi/boot2-react-J10/backend/README.md

 ./mvnw clean package
 ```

-- *NOTE*: if Java 10 is not your default runtime run...
+- *NOTE*: if Java 10 is not your default runtime run (Mac/Linux)...

 ```shell
 cd backend